 Injury Prevention & Performance Enhancement

 Women athletes are at a greater risk of experiencing a variety of muscular-skeletal issues, including ACL tears, patellofemoral pain (kneecap pain), shoulder problems and foot deformities.
 As a preventative measure, we offer exercise and evaluation programs designed to match individual needs.
-Because female athletes are four to six times more likely to suffer knee injuries, the ACL Injury Prevention Program provides proactive care to reduce the risk of major knee injury.
+Because female athletes are four to six times more likely to suffer knee injuries, we provide proactive care to reduce the risk of major knee injury.